duyguakar/CS210_TermProject_AnalyzingMyGirlsGroupChat/README.md

 # **Data Processing**

+The data preprocessing is documented [here](https://github.com/duyguakar/CS210_TermProject_AnalyzingMyGirlsGroupChat/blob/main/preprocessedata.ipynb).

-The final preprocessed data from the analysis of my girls' group chat includes several key elements that are cleaned, organized, and prepared for deeper insights.
+The [final preprocessed](https://github.com/duyguakar/CS210_TermProject_AnalyzingMyGirlsGroupChat/blob/main/final_chat_data.csv) data from the analysis of my girls' group chat includes several key elements that are cleaned, organized, and prepared for deeper insights.

 It consists of a structured dataset with message timestamps, sender names, and the content of messages, stripped of any unnecessary formatting or media links.
 Timestamps are converted into a consistent format to analyze activity patterns by hour, day, and week.
 The data also includes a breakdown of message lengths, the frequency of emojis, and word usage patterns to study conversational tone and engagement.
 I categorize messages into reply threads to identify how conversations flow and whether certain topics trigger prolonged discussions.